MENU

 CategoryExamplesFrequency

-SeriousInfection, allergic reaction, blood clot< 1% in regulated settings; extremely rare with autologous cells
+SeriousInfection, allergic reaction, blood clot< 1% in regulated settings; no excess serious adverse events vs control in the 15-year MSC safety meta-analysis

 How Japan’s Regulation Minimizes Risk